 River birch tends to “bleed” or exude sap when healthy live branches are removed in late winter or early spring.
 This leaking sap is not harmful—only unsightly.
 To avoid sap exudation, prune after the leaves have fully expanded in the spring to mid-summer or in early fall after the trees have shed their leaves.

 Use river birch as a shade tree, as an attention-drawing specimen accent, or in a copse or group of trees.
 In naturalized landscapes, river birch thrives along stream banks and ponds.
 Choose a location that will accommodate its mature height and spread.

-River birch may be troubled by various fungal leaf spot diseases, resulting in early leaf drop during rainy summers.
-However, they typically occur late in the season and most are not significantly detrimental.
+River birch has no serious pests.
+Fungal leaf spot diseases may result in early leaf drop during rainy summers.
+This typically occurs late in the season and usually is not severe enough to warrant fungicide applications.

 Note: Chemical control of diseases and insects on large trees is usually not feasible since adequate coverage of the foliage with a pesticide cannot be achieved.

 References and Further Reading

 - Chicagoland Grows® Plant Introduction Program: Fox Valley River Birch –Betula nigra ‘Little King’ (1991 introduction).
 12 Jan.
 2021. <http://www.chicagolandgrows.org/trees/riverbirch.php>.